What is IVF?

 - Quality of eggs and sperm: The quality of the eggs and sperm used in IVF can also affect the success rate.

-- Number of embryos transferred: While transferring multiple embryos can increase the chances of success, it also increases the risk of multiple pregnancies.
+- A number of embryos transferred: While transferring multiple embryos can increase the chances of success, it also increases the risk of multiple pregnancies.